EliAndrewC/l7r/setting/l7r.md

 ### "the Order"

-The PCs in the Karmic Inquisitors campaign are members of a secret society known as The Order of Lord moon.
+The PCs in the Karmic Inquisitors campaign are members of a secret society known as The Order of Lord Moon.

 The Order of Lord Moon is referred to as The Order in conversation, so that anyone who overhears will assume that the speaker is talking about The Order of Bishamon.